Ra Chapman

 Ra Chapman is a Korean-born Australian film, television and theatre actress and playwright.
 She appeared in Wentworth as Kim Chang.

-born on 8 January 1985

-Biography
+Early life

 Chapman was born in South Korea and was adopted by Australian parents in 1985.

+Career

+From 2013 to 2017, Chapman portrayed Kim Chang in the Australian television series Wentworth.

 She won the 2020 Patrick White Playwrights' Award for her play, K-BOX.

+In 2023 Chapman appeared in Night Bloomers, Chapman also wrote and will star in upcoming ABC show White Fever.
+Chapman wrote and developed White Fever after penning a play at the Malthouse Theatre.

+On 11 July 2024, Chapman was named for Stan Australia series Sunny Nights.